An uncontaminated measurement of the escaping Lyman continuum at $z\sim3$: Re-measurement of global properties

 We again connect our composite measurements of LyC escape with galaxy characteristics, now in terms of the relationship between {\fesca} and {\wlya} within the uncontaminated KLCS sample.
 We display the {\fesca} and {\wlya} measurements for each composite in Figure \ref{fig:fesc_wlya}, including 2$\sigma$ upper limits for measurements with less than 2$\sigma$ significance.
 We highlight the four independent quartiles of {\wlya} in black and fit a linear trend to these points, fixing $\fesca=0$ at {\wlya}$=0$, and treating the upper limits as $\fesca=0$ with the appropriate Gaussian error.
 We recover the relationship

 slightly shallower than $\fesca = 0.75 (W_{{\rm Ly\alpha}}/110$~\AA) as presented in \citetalias{Steidel2018}.
-This relationship between {\fesca} and {\wlya} supports the assertion that the escape of LyC photons is directly connected with the spatially-resolved distribution of H~\textsc{i} in the ISM that governs {\wlya} measurements at {\ziii}.
-Similar relationships between {\fesca} and {\wlya} have been found in other large-scale LyC surveys at $z\sim3-4$ \citep{Marchi2017, Fletcher2019}. $f_{\rm c}$ and Ly$\alpha$ escape fraction have also been determined to predict LyC escape fractions at low redshift \citep{Chisholm2018a,Gazagnes2018}.
+This relationship between {\fesca} and {\wlya} supports the assertion that the escape of LyC photons is directly connected with the spatially-resolved distribution of H~\textsc{i} in the ISM that governs {\wlya} measurements at {\ziii} \citep[e.g., ][]{Scarlata2009,Rivera-Thorsen2015}.
+Similar relationships between {\fesca} and {\wlya} have been found in other large-scale LyC surveys at $z\sim3-4$ \citep{Marchi2017, Marchi2018, Fletcher2019}. $f_{\rm c}$ and Ly$\alpha$ escape fraction have also been determined to predict LyC escape fractions at low redshift \citep{Chisholm2018a,Gazagnes2018}.
 Additionally, $HST$ analysis of a spatially-resolved far-UV color map has shown that bluer colors are coincident with LyC escape, demonstrating that favorable H~\textsc{i} and dust configurations lead to LyC escape \citep{Ji2019}.
+Finally, the Ly$\alpha$ kinematics of a strongly-leaking {\ziii} galaxy have demonstrated the consistent geometry of LyC and Ly$\alpha$ escape \citep{Vanzella2020}.